 - Read Voraciously.
 Your hunger for the ideas from others will pay dividends many times over in your career.
 If you're not reading (or listening) and learning, you’re moving backward at the speed of change.
 Stay tuned for some forthcoming suggested reading lists.

 - Internalize: “It’s Leader AND Manager.”
 Instead of burning precious gray matter on the differences between a manager and a leader, know that you need both great management skills and great leadership skills to succeed.
 They are both incredibly valuable toolsets of behaviors necessary for success.

 - Embrace the Reality of Power and Politics.
 Wherever humans gather in groups, power and politics are present.
 The challenge is learning to understand and navigate the political environment in a manner that keeps your integrity intact.
 And those who cultivate power (again, in a clean manner) are the ones who decide what gets done and who does what.
 If it feels better, consider this more about cultivating influence.
 Just don’t ignore it.

 - Learn to Build Teams that Work.
 Teams are the vehicles of innovation, strategy execution and problem-solving, and you need to learn to be a master team builder.
-Most of our workplace teams sub-optimize, and in a world where timeliness is essential, you can’t afford to have your teams misfire.
+Most of the workplace teams sub-optimize, and in a world where timeliness is essential, you can’t afford to have your teams misfire.